SparseSwaps: Tractable LLM Pruning Mask Refinement at Scale: Introduction

 where $M \in \set{0,1}^{d_{out} \times d_{in}}$ is a binary pruning mask achieving a desired level of sparsity, e.g., $\norm{M}_0 \leq k$ for unstructured sparsity, and $\odot$ denotes the element-wise multiplication or Hadamard product.
 Here, $B = N \cdot L$ with $N$ being the number of samples in the calibration batch and $L$ being the sequence length.

 Solving this combinatorial \emph{mask selection problem} to optimality is NP-hard due to feature correlations: selecting $k$ of $d_{out}\cdot d_{in}$ weights yields a cardinality-constrained binary quadratic program (a best-subset selection variant).
-Even for a single row $i$, the problem reduces to
+Even for a single row $i$ the problem remains hard, despite reducing to

 where $w_i \in \R^{d_{in}}$ and $m_i \in \set{0,1}^{d_{in}}$ denote the $i$-th row of $W$ and $M$, respectively.
 While \gls{ip} solvers could theoretically provide optimal solutions, the combinatorial search over mask entries makes this infeasible for \glspl{llm}.
 In practice, existing methods therefore relax \autoref{eq:mask_selection_problem} or approximate it.